Must Eat Food in Sabah

 1. Fresh Seafood

-Sabah Borneo is not only known for its famous mountain – Mount Kinabalu, which is the highest mountain in Southeast Asia, it is also one of the best places for Seafood lovers.
-You can easily find the freshest and good quality seafood served in any various eateries in Sabah Borneo.
+Sabah enjoys a large coastline.
+Just about anywhere in this Malaysian state, you can find fresh, delicious seafood.
+You can easily find fresh and good quality seafood served in any various eateries in Sabah Borneo.
 A visit to Sabah Borneo is not complete without you trying out the scrumptious seafood at the cafe or restaurants.

 2. Fish Noodle